fxamacker/cbor/README.md

 ## Fuzzing and Code Coverage

 __Over 375 tests__ must pass before tagging a release.
-They include all RFC 7049 examples, bugs found by fuzzing, 2 maliciously crafted CBOR data, and over 87 tests with malformed data based on RFC 7049bis.
+They include all RFC 7049 examples, bugs found by fuzzing, 2 maliciously crafted CBOR data, and over 87 tests with malformed data.

 __Code coverage__ must not fall below 95% when tagging a release.
 Code coverage is 97.9% (`go test -cover`) for cbor v1.5 which is among the highest for libraries (in Go) of this type.